Chicago mayor signs order aimed at resisting Trump’s planned immigration crackdown

 “We’re not too far from Chicago.
 Chicago has had a lot of crime problems.
 Why is it that you have mayors and governors who are angrier about Donald Trump offering to help them than they are about the fact that their own residents are being carjacked and murdered in the streets?
 It doesn’t make an ounce of sense,” he said.

-CNN’s David Wright, Kaanita Iyer and Shania Shelton contributed to this report.
+CNN’s David Wright, Kaanita Iyer, Shania Shelton and Kit Maher contributed to this report.

 The-CNN-Wire